MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Belgium/how-to-edit-document-amounts-in-purchase-invoices-and-credit-memos.md

   - "nl-be"
 ---
 # How to: Edit Document Amounts in Purchase Invoices and Credit Memos
-[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] lets you easily edit document amounts in purchase invoices and credit memos.
+FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> lets you easily edit document amounts in purchase invoices and credit memos.

 ### To edit document amounts